 Would you abandon your boat or attempt to save it from going under the deep?

-One of the sane things to do in this scenario is to find the nearest shallow waters and run your boat in there.
+One of the sane things to do in this scenario is to find the nearest shallow waters and run your ship in there.
 This process is called beaching.
-Many boatmen and seafarers use this technique to save their boats.
+Many boatmen and seafarers use this technique to save their vessels.

 You can do a lot while beached.